-2020 marks 15 years since I created the Sex With Emily podcast.
+The year 2020 marks 15 years since I created the Sex With Emily podcast.
 I created it because I wanted people to feel safe hearing about, talking about, and learning about sex.
-In my time working in the sexual wellness industry, the entire world has grown so much in the way of inclusion, acceptance, and openness about sexuality.
+In my time working in the sexual wellness industry, the entire world has grown so much in inclusion, acceptance, and openness about sexuality.
 I’d like to think I played a small part in that.

 But as my company has grown, so have I. I’ve learned so much about myself since starting Sex With Emily.
 So in celebration of my crystal anniversary, I’d like to share with you all what I have learned about my own sexuality.

 I know that I’m not alone when I say that the sex education I had before starting Sex With Emily was lacking.
 A lot of us didn’t receive a comprehensive understanding of what sex and sexuality can be.
 Even now, as a doctor of human sexuality, I learn from my listeners, from my partners, from my colleagues, every day.
 And every relationship and sexual experience I have teaches me something new.

 Our bodies have an endless capacity for pleasure.
 I have discovered so much about my fantasies, what pleases me, what I’m attracted to and even how to create and nurture that attraction.
 There is always room for personal growth, and when it comes to sex and relationships, you never stop learning.